Accreditation in 2015

 Unlike at other major events, the EBU welcomes a select group of dedicated fans of the participating artists and the Eurovision Song Contest.
 Therefore, each participating delegation, and the EBU, can give out a small number of fan accreditations.
 In total, a maximum of 370 fan accreditations can be assigned.

 STUDENTS • Students writing their thesis about the Eurovision Song Contest can also be assigned a fan accreditation if they present the EBU with a letter of recommendation from their mentor or their school/university as well as a concrete research plan prsenting how a fan accreditation can help them to achieve their research goals.
-Access requests and recommendation letters should be submitted before the 11th of April to Mr. Jarmo Siim ([email protected]).
+Access requests and recommendation letters should be submitted before the closing of the accreditation system to Mr. Jarmo Siim ([email protected]).

 FAN ACCESS • Unless differently stated, accredited fans have: